gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 They were here to take people, just like they had taken her father!

-"Not today, clunker," Special Leaf said.
+"Not today, clunker," Special Leaf said loudly.
 He planted his feet firmly on the cobblestones and swept his arms in a broad circle.